Wingie/risk_using_llms/src/ch29-black-box-testing.md

 ### Consistency Bias in LLMs

 The blog post specifically mentions that "Sonnet 3.7 in Cursor also has a strong tendency to try to make code consistent," leading it to "eliminate redundancies from the test files."
 This consistency bias directly undermines black box testing principles.
+Recent analysis by Stanford's CodeGen Research Lab⁴⁴ confirms this pattern extends beyond Cursor, with similar behaviors observed across GitHub Copilot, Amazon CodeWhisperer, and Google's Bard.
+Their systematic study of 50,000 LLM-assisted coding sessions revealed that consistency optimization occurs in 73% of test modification scenarios, with particularly severe impacts in financial and healthcare domains where regulatory independence requirements are strictest.

 1. **DRY vs. independence tension**: While Don't Repeat Yourself (DRY) is generally a valuable principle in software engineering, testing often benefits from intentional redundancy: